FoxTale-Labs/nodeactyl-v1-support/README.md

 [![GitHub pull requests](https://img.shields.io/github/issues-pr/EiskalterFreund/nodeactyl-v1-support)](https://github.com/EiskalterFreund/nodeactyl-v1-support/pulls)

 I added pterodactyl v1 support to nodeactyl <br/>
-Promo to Linux123123 for making readme in concept with EiskalterFreund
+Promo to Linux123123 for making readme in concept with EiskalterFreund and credits to BearTS

 How to install?
 ----------------------------------------------------------------------------------------------------